-The following table presents goodwill allocated to the Company's business segments as of April 29, 2016 and January 29, 2016, and changes in the carrying amount of goodwill for the respective periods:
+The following table presents goodwill allocated to the Company's business segments as of July 29, 2016 and January 29, 2016, and changes in the carrying amount of goodwill for the respective periods:

-Client Solutions Enterprise s Solutions Group Dell Software Group Corporate Total (in millions) Balances at January 29, 2016 \$ 4,428 \$ 3,907 \$ 1,406 \$ 56 \$ 9,797 Goodwill recognized during the period - - Adjustments - - Balances at April 29, 2016 \$ 4,428 \$ 3,907 \$ 1,406 \$ 56 \$ 9,797
+Clian Enterprise Client Solutions Solutions Group Corporate Cilen it Solutions Solu mons Group Co rporate Total (in millions) Balances at January 29, 2016 \$ 4,428 \$ 3,907 \$ 71 \$ 8,406 Goodwill recognized during the period Adjustments Balances at July 29, 2016 \$ 4,428 \$ 3,907 \$ 71 \$ 8,406

 Goodwill and indefinite-lived intangible assets are tested for impairment annually during the third fiscal quarter and whenever events or circumstances may indicate that an impairment has occurred.
 Based on the results of the annual impairment test, which was a qualitative and quantitative test, no impairment of goodwill or indefinite-lived intangible assets existed for any reporting unit as of October 30, 2015.
-As a result of this analysis, it was determined that the excess of fair value over carrying amount was greater than 15% for all of the Company's goodwill reporting units, with the exception of Dell Software Group, which had an excess of fair value over carrying amount of 14%.
-Management will continue to monitor the Dell Software Group goodwill reporting unit and consider potential impacts to the impairment assessment.
-The announcement of the divestiture of Dell Services during the three months ended April 29, 2016 created a triggering event that required assessment of goodwill.
-As a result of this assessment, the Company determined no impairment existed as of April 29, 2016.
-Further, the Company did not have any accumulated goodwill impairment charges as of April 29, 2016.
+As a result of this analysis, it was determined that the excess of fair value over carrying amount was greater than 15% for all of the Company's existing goodwill reporting units as of October 30, 2015.
+The announcements of the divestitures of Dell Services and DSG during the six months ended July 29, 2016 created triggering events that required assessments of goodwill.
+As a result of these assessments, the Company determined no impairment existed as of July 29, 2016.
+Further, the Company did not have any accumulated goodwill impairment charges as of July 29, 2016.